Foreign, Commonwealth and Development Office: Coalition and Conservatives (2010–2020)

-Foreign, Commonwealth and Development Office (2020–present)
+Foreign, Commonwealth and Development Office (2020–2022)

 On 16 June 2020, Prime Minister Boris Johnson announced the merger of the FCO with the Department for International Development.
 This was following the decision in the February 2020 cabinet reshuffle to give cross-departmental briefs to all junior ministers in the Department for International Development and the Foreign Office.
 The merger, which created the Foreign, Commonwealth and Development Office, took place in September 2020 with a stated aim of ensuring that aid is spent "in line with the UK's priorities overseas".
 The merger was criticised by three former prime ministers – Gordon Brown, Tony Blair and David Cameron – with Cameron saying that it would mean "less respect for the UK overseas".
 The chief executive of Save the Children, Kevin Watkins, called it "reckless, irresponsible and a dereliction of UK leadership" that "threatens to reverse hard-won gains in child survival, nutrition and poverty".

 In November 2021, it was reported that an employment tribunal had ruled that the FCDO had racially discriminated against Sonia Warner, a black senior civil servant, by treating her unfairly in a disciplinary process.

-On 21 February 2022, UK Minister for Africa announced a new £74 million financial package to support women entrepreneurs across Nigeria, who own businesses and small and medium enterprises (SME’s).
+On 21 February 2022, UK Minister for Africa Vicky Ford announced a new £74 million financial package to support women entrepreneurs across Nigeria, who own businesses and small and medium enterprises (SMEs).

 In 2022, Maria Bamieh settled an employment claim against the Foreign Office for more than £400,000 shortly before her claim was due to be heard by an employment tribunal.
-She said that the Foreign Office failed to support her when she attempted to expose corruption at the EU’s rule of law mission (EULEX).
-The Foreign Office said : “We have agreed to settle this long-running case without any admission of liability and continue to strongly refute these allegations.”
+She said that the Foreign Office failed to support her when she attempted to expose corruption at the EU's rule of law mission (EULEX).
+The Foreign Office said: "We have agreed to settle this long-running case without any admission of liability and continue to strongly refute these allegations."

-Diplomatic Academy
+International Academy

-Following a prior announcement by the then Foreign Secretary William Hague, the FCO opened the Diplomatic Academy in February 2015.
-The new centre, opened by the Duke of Cambridge, was established in order to create a cross-government centre of excellence for all civil servants working on international issues.
-The Diplomatic Academy serves to broaden the FCO's network and engaged in more collaborative work with academic and diplomatic partners.
+Following a prior announcement by the then Foreign Secretary William Hague, the Diplomatic Academy was established in February 2015.
+The centre was established in order to create a cross-government centre of excellence for all civil servants working on international issues.
+The academy serves to broaden the department's network and engage in collaborative work with academic and diplomatic partners.
+The institution was renamed the International Academy as part of the 2020 creation of the Foreign, Commonwealth and Development Office.